 As you can see, they were once titled Vegan Cinnamon Scones.
 Mainly because I was an idiot, but also because this Vegan Cinnamon Roll recipe is not Yeast based, but rather, relies on a Baking Powder based Scone/Biscuit type dough that comes together in a Jiffy.
 I like to think that this means they are healthier as well, right?
 Okay, maybe not!

 So, what goes into these 30 minute Vegan Cinnamon Rolls?
 We have Pastry Flour, Soy Milk, Vegetable Oil, a touch of Sugar, Baking Powder, Baking Soda, Vegan Butter and a Cinnamon Sugar Filling, of course.
 Once everything has been baked, we slather on a simple Vegan Icing Sugar Glaze to tie everything together and bring you to Cinnamon Jizz Heaven.
-A head’s up – you can use All Purpose Flour if you do not have Pastry Flour, but I highly recommending sourcing some as the lower Protein content results in a much more tender and fluffy dough once baked.
+A head’s up – you can use All Purpose Flour or this brown rice flour if you do not have Pastry Flour, but I highly recommending sourcing some as the lower Protein content results in a much more tender and fluffy dough once baked.
 Science, yo.

 So if you’re looking for a really quick, easy 30 Minute No Yeast Vegan Cinnamon Roll recipe, this is the one for you.
 15 minutes of prep, 15 minutes in the oven, and f*ck me dead I suddenly realise I’ve already eaten three in the span of an hour.
 Ah, bliss.
 Scroll down for the full recipe and don’t forget to follow me on Instagram/Facebook slash tag me if you have made any of my recipes!

 30 Minute Easy Vegan Cinnamon Roll recipe that require no Yeast.
 Topped with an Icing Sugar Glaze, these are a plant based crowd pleaser.

 15 minCook Time